ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Value:
-: As per {{-json}}, a structure conforming to the generic data model of JSON, i.e., composed of components such as structured values, namely JSON objects and arrays, and primitive data, namely numbers and text strings as well as the special values null, true, and false.
+: As per {{-json}}, a structure conforming to the generic data model of JSON, i.e., composed of structured values, namely JSON objects and arrays, and primitive values, namely numbers and text strings as well as the special values null, true, and false.

 Member:
 : A name/value pair in an object.
 (A member is not itself a value.)

 Name:
 : The name in a name/value pair constituting a member.
-(A name is not itself a value.) <!-- should we make it clear that names are (Unicode) strings? -->
+(A name is not itself a value.)
   This is also used in {{-json}}, but that specification does not formally define it.
   It is included here for completeness.